-Super eruption is not just a low-budget Juliet Aubrey movie about Yellowstone, it’s a phenomenon that occurs when your teeth emerge too far from the bone in your jaw so that there’s not enough root in the jaw to hold the tooth in place.
+Super eruption is a phenomenon that occurs when your teeth emerge too far from the bone in your jaw so that there’s not enough root in the jaw to hold the tooth in place.
 In the short term, this can be bad for your bite, resulting in uncomfortable chewing or even resting position of the jaw.
 You may experience jaw pain, headaches, and other symptoms of TMJ.

 And, eventually, the super-erupted tooth may be lost.

 A patient of Columbia SC dentist Dr. Hahn where super erupted teeth have been lost.

 The emergence of your teeth is governed by a balance of forces.
 The bone is trying to push the teeth out, and it continues to do so until the tooth meets opposition from your teeth in the other arch.
 This force keeps the teeth in balance.
 However, there are several reasons why your teeth may become super erupted, including:

 - Wear or damage to teeth